11ty/eleventy/README.md

 # eleventy 🕚

-A static site generator.
+A simpler static site generator.
 An alternative to Jekyll.
 Written in JavaScript.
 Transforms a directory of templates (of varying types) into HTML.

 Works with: